Hurricaaane/dyesub-notes/README.md

 - Find out the plastic type before trying anything
   - ABS has a very low melting point, lower than the heat necessary for dyesub, never try dyesub on ABS ever
   - PBT might melt around 220 degrees Celsius, check the temperature of the heat press or heating element beforehand

+## Maintenance

+- Ink from a dyesub printer is subject to these aging effects
+  - Drying if the printer is not used often enough
+  - Evaporation
+  - Waste ink saturation